Last updated: 7 July 2020 at 5.30pm

 When to wear one

-You may choose to wear a cloth face covering:
+Wear a cloth face covering:

 - when staying 2 metres apart from people is difficult - for example, in shops, shopping centres or public transport